ItokawaK/MoNaS/README.md

 Column 3: Nucleotide position of variant

-Column 4: Nucleotide(s) in reference
+Column 4: Reference allele at this site

-Column 5: Set of alternative alleles
+Column 5: One or set of alternative alleles at this site

-Column 6: Genotype of each sample
+Column 6: Quality score from variant caller

-Column 7: Quality of variant
+Column 7: Genotype of this sample

 Column 8: Annotated AA change **in reference AA position**

 Column 9: Annotated AA change **in *M. domestica* AA position**.

+Collum 10: Whether AA change is known *kdr* mutation or not.

+  - AA variant which is confirmed to decrease VGSC sensitivity to pyrethroid in electrophysiological assay will be described "Strong".
+  Those with weaker evidences are described as "Weak".
+  Other unknown AA variants will be described as "Unknown".
-          Known *kdr* mutations which are listed in [scripts/kdr_list.json](https://github.com/ItokawaK/MoNaS/blob/master/scripts/kdr_list.json) will be annotated with "!!" character.
+  Known kdr AA varoamts are listed in [scripts/kdr_list.json](https://github.com/ItokawaK/MoNaS/blob/master/scripts/kdr_list.json) which will be updated as possible as regularly.

-          **Note that the list would not be complete!**.
+  **Note that the list would not always be complete!**.

-Column 10: Read depth for each allele
+Column 11: Read depth for each allele

-Column 11: Corresponding exon
+Column 12: Exon where this variant belongs

 ### Aanlyzing Sanger sequence reads
   Although it does not seem the best approach, reads from Sanger sequence technology could be analyzed in MoNaS pipeline by regarding those Sanger reads as NGS reads. [genotype_sanger.py](https://github.com/ItokawaK/MoNaS/blob/master/genotype_sanger.py) is a wrapper script to conduct chopping input Sanger reads into 150 bp short reads (~ x5 coverage) with fake quality values, writing fastq and sample list files, and then executing MoNaS for those data.

   As any sequecing errors existing in input Sanger reads will be considered as **true variants**, it is important to trim low-quality regions in advance.
 Also, ambiguous nucleotide codes (R, Y, S, etc...) are not supported yet (ToDo).

 ```bash
 MoNaS/genotype_sanger.py -s Aalb -t 16 -o out_table.tsv sanger_reads.fa